 “As a retiree, it’s important to elect a U.S. Senator who will fight to protect the benefits we earned during our years of working,” said MSEA-SEIU Retiree Member Jane L. Gilbert, chair of our union’s political action committee known as PASER, Political Action by Service Employees and Retirees.
 “Sara Gideon’s leadership in the Maine Legislature to protect the retiree pension cost of living adjustment proves she understands our issues, and that we can count on her to be a beacon for retirement protection in Congress, too.”

-“Maine people need a U.S. Senator who will get things done for all of us, not just wring their hands and say they’re concerned about all the bad decisions being made in Washington,” said MSEA-SEIU Vice President and Cornville resident Allison Perkins, who works as an eligibility specialist for the Maine Department of Health and Human Services.
+“Maine people need a U.S. Senator who will get things done for all of us, not just wring their hands and say they’re concerned about all the bad decisions being made in Washington,” said MSEA-SEIU Vice President and Cornville resident Allison Perkins, who works as an overpayment specialist for the Maine Department of Health and Human Services.
 “We need a U.S. Senator who will put Maine people first with every single vote, because it’s not how often you vote that matters.
 It’s how you vote that matters.”

 “In Sara Gideon,” Allison Perkins continued, “we have a leader with a proven record of voting to make Maine people, not corporations, her priority.
 Sara fought for affordable healthcare throughout her service in the Maine Legislature.
 Her work to enshrine the core protections of the Affordable Care Act in state law protects Mainers with preexisting conditions.
 We can count on Sara Gideon, and we need Sara Gideon, in the U.S. Senate to fight to protect and improve the healthcare of all Mainers.”